On the central limit question for strictly stationary, reversible Markov chains: Introduction

 For the case where the second moments are finite but absolute moments of order $2 + \delta$ are infinite for all $\delta > 0$, the answer remains uncertain, but from counterexamples constructed in this paper, it seems plausible that the answer might be something like ``some small but nontrivial extra leverage''.
-That musing will be put in a more precise form in Remark \ref{rem5.9} in Section \ref{sc5} in this paper, in connection with some counterexamples described there.
+That musing will be put into a more precise form in Remarks \ref{rem5.9} and \ref{rem5.10} in Section \ref{sc5} in this paper, in connection with some counterexamples described in that section (in particular, in Corollary \ref{cor5.8}).

 The rest of this paper is organized as follows: Section \ref{sc2} will give a review of certain mixing conditions for Markov chains, along with further relevant technical details on the discussion above.
 Sections \ref{sc3} and \ref{sc4} will describe counterexamples that respectively deal with two different aspects of the question above for the case of strictly stationary, reversible Markov chains that are bounded.
 Section \ref{sc5} will describe some counterexamples that deal broadly with the question above for the case of strictly stationary, reversible Markov chains that are not bounded.
 Section \ref{sc6} will provide some preliminary work for subsequent proofs.
 Sections \ref{sc7}, \ref{sc8}, and \ref{sc9} will then give proofs of the properties of the counterexamples described in Sections \ref{sc3}, \ref{sc4}, and \ref{sc5} respectively.
+Finally, Section \ref{sc10} will take a brief further look at the (bounded) counterexamples constructed in Section \ref{sc8}, in connection with a particular very sharp assumption in a related central limit theorem of Merlev\`ede and Peligrad \cite {ref-journal-MP2}.